 Leases are usually reviewed by lawyers as well as on the business side.
-Where the clients are the lessees, we generally point out the following:
+Where the clients are the lessees, the following is generally pointed out:

-- leases of more than three years are enforceable only for three years, unless they are made in writing and registered with the competent authorities: - · any increase in rentals may be capped; - it is the lessor's liability to pay land and house tax (12.5 per cent of the annual rental) and any other income-related taxes and stamp duties; - ownership of constructions and other improvements over the leased property; - · free rent during the fitting-out period; and - · lessee's termination rights without penalty in certain circumstances.
+- leases of more than three years are enforceable only for three years, unless they are made in writing and registered with the competent authorities: - · any increase in rentals may be capped; - it is the lessor's liability to pay land and house tax (12.5 per cent of the annual rental) and any other income-related taxes and stamp duties; - ownership of constructions and other improvements over the leased property; - free rent during the fitting-out period; and - · lessee's termination rights without penalty in certain circumstances.